oguzhanoztaskin/oguzhanoztaskin.github.io/_drafts/2025-08-28-plonks-permutation-proof.md

 ## Footnotes

-[^1]: I spotted two reasons.
+[^1]: I spotted two reasons why $R(X)$ is not the remainder polynomial but a related polynomial.
 First one: We cannot compute $Z_H(X)\cdot Q(X)$ in the pairing, that would be multiplication of two commitments.
-We can only multiply a commitment with a public scalar on the verifier's side.
-Second reason: When the division is exact, which is true for a true proof, $R(X)$ is identically zero and cannot be used further ($W_\zeta(X)$ would be $0$).
-Instead it is a polynomial that agrees with the remainder polynomial at $\zeta$ and we can prove that it is $0$ at this point.
-That is the remainder polynomial is $0$ at a random point, thus with high probability it is $0$ everywhere.
-In other words, the division is exact with high probability.
+We can only multiply a commitment, such as $Q(X)$, with a public scalar.
+So we evaluate the public polynomial, $Z_ H(X)$, and use its evaluation, a scalar value, as the factor of the other.
+Second reason: When the division is exact, which is always true for a true proof, the remainder polynomial is the zero polynomial and cannot be used further ($W_\zeta(X)$ would be $0$, too).
+Instead it is a related polynomial that agrees with the remainder polynomial at $\zeta$.
+We then prove that it is $0$ at this point.
+Because if the related polynomial is $0$ at this random point, then the remainder polynomial is zero at this random point, which implies that the remainder polynomial is $0$ everywhere by Schwartz-Zippel.
 [^2]: In Plonk section 8, at verifier's 8th step, $r_0$ is subtracted from $R(X)$ and then re-added.
 It says this is to save verifier a scalar multiplication but I do not see how that works and I omitted it.
 [^3]: Actually we do not have $g(\zeta)$ there. $S_{\sigma3}(X)$ is not opened at $\zeta$ and instead kept as is.
 Though later on when $r(X)$ is evaluated at $\zeta$, this factor of $\bar{z}_\omega$ evaluates to $g(\zeta)$.
 This is a design choice and it is explained in FAQ.